See Spain like a local. Work with a local to plan your trip.

-Conclusion: to figure out which transport options are best for you, have a Spanish local help plan your trip.
+Conclusion: Have a Spanish local help plan your trip.

 Spain, like most of Europe, has a great public transportation system, but it’s not always easy for travelers to navigate (especially if they don’t speak fluent Spanish).
 Our advice: have a local help plan your trip.